Home Compare CCH.L vs PEP

 Coca-Cola HBC vs PepsiCo: Which Stock Looks Stronger in 2026?

-PepsiCo holds the cleaner structural position, with the lead spread across profitability and stability.
+PepsiCo holds the cleaner structural position, with the lead spread across growth and profitability.
 Coca-Cola HBC still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
-The market setup is currently leaning toward Coca-Cola HBC, which does not confirm the structural lead.
+In the market, Coca-Cola HBC carries the stronger setup — intact trend against PepsiCo's broken trend.
 That leaves a split case: the structural lead stays with PepsiCo, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (CCH.L: STOXX 600, PEP: Nasdaq 100).